Nez21/NovelTL/src/main/nodes/style-editor.prompt.md

 ### 1. Atmospheric Dissonance (Pacing & Mood)

-*Compare Draft against `styleGuide` AND `Source Text` structure.*
+*Compare Draft against `Global Context`, `styleGuide` AND `Source Text` structure.*

 - **Pacing Drag:**
   - If Source is punchy/fast, flag Draft sentences that use excessive padding, weak conjunctions, or unnecessary passive voice.
 Include the paragraph ID.
 - **Tone Temperature:**
   - Flag if the Draft's vocabulary opposes the `styleGuide` (e.g., using "clinical/cold" words when the guide demands "suffocating/emotional" heat).
 Include the paragraph ID.
+- **Genre Breach:**
+  - Check against `Global Context`.
+Flag if the tone clashes with the immutable genre (e.g., slangy/casual narration in a "High Fantasy" setting).
+Include the paragraph ID.

 ### 2. Voice Inconsistency (Attitude & Register)

-*Compare Dialogue against `activeCast` vocabulary profiles.*
+*Compare Dialogue against `activeCast` vocabulary profiles and `Global Context`.*

 - **Lexical Clash:**
   - Flag if a "Rough" character uses academic/latinate words (e.g., "Therefore," "Subsequently").
 Include the paragraph ID.
   - Flag if an "Eloquent" character uses generic fillers (e.g., "Umm," "Like," "Stuff").
-Include the paragraph ID.
+Include the paragraph ID
 - **Attitude Violation (Hierarchy):**
   - *Note: Do not check grammatical honorifics.* Check **Subtext**.
   - If `A < B`: Flag if A sounds *bored*, *dismissive*, or *ironic* when they should sound *terrified* or *earnest*.
 Include the paragraph ID.